Apply

 About the Program

-The online Master of Science in Nursing program consists of 34 credits.
-Courses are offered in 7-week sessions during a 14-week Fall/Spring semester, with elective courses offered during summer and winter terms.
+The online Master of Science in Nursing program consists of 31 credits.
+Courses are offered in 7-week sessions during a 14-week Fall/Spring semester.
 The format is asynchronous, allowing students to learn on their own schedule.
-Most of our MSN students are able to work full time while completing their degree on a part-time basis.
+Most of our MSN students are able to work full-time while completing their degree on a part-time basis.
 The entire program can be completed in 24 months.

 MSN students can prepare for leadership roles by choosing one of three concentrations: